ashtonesawyer/ticket-tycoon/README.md

 game experience.
 If/When that happens, the unit tests would have to be updated.
 In order to only have to change the values in one place, I changed then to `const`s.

+### AI Usage
+I kept use of AI code to a minimum.
+As mentioned above, I used it to get sketches of the different GUI libraries I was considering, but I didn't keep any of the code that it generated.

+I did use it to generate basically everything in `upgrades.json`.
+I gave it my upgrade struct and told it what kinds of things that I wanted and copy/pasted it in.
+I did this mostly because it saved me a bunch of time.
+It allowed me to focus much more on the software than on the game design.

+ChatGPT was also useful when updating my `Upgrade` struct.
+When `Effects` changed from a struct to an enum, I gave it my old json and my new format and it updated it for me, saving me a lot of time.

+I still made some adjustments by hand to the data in `upgrades.json` for ease of use and to try to give *some* thought to the game experience, but the bulk of it was done with GenAI.